 - Africa: Purple is also a symbol of royalty and wealth in Africa.

 What about black?
-All of the colors of the rainbow mixed together, turning into the color of night, darkness, and shadows.
-Perhaps it’s not surprising that the color black has so many symbolic meanings around the world.
+All of the colours of the rainbow mixed together, turning into the colour of night, darkness, and shadows.
+Perhaps it’s not surprising that the colour black has so many symbolic meanings around the world.

 - Western cultures: In Western cultures, black can indicate sophistication and formality.
-However, it’s also the primary color of death, mourning, and funerals.
+However, it’s also the primary colour of death, mourning, and funerals.
 Black brings to mind darkness and sometimes evil.

 - Latin America/South America: Black indicates masculinity, and is also used for mourning.